Taking Care of Tortoises in the Philippines

 Let the professionals handle this.
 I've already given my recommended vets in the section above.

 To those who insist and want to learn more, below is the link where I base all my experiements on.
 The page has been around for several years and it's truly a valuable resource.
 I cannot emphasize how much further reading, discussions, and research I've put to tortoise care and self-treatment and I do urge you to proceed with the same caution and diligence.
 Furthermore, when you do proceed with self-treatment and things don't work out, then there is no one else to blame but yourself.
 Harsh but true.
-Go to the vet, or accept the consequences.Jump to Posts List
+Go to the vet, or accept the consequences.Jump to summary

 FAQ: Do you keep different species of tortoises together?